 Arriba Arriba serves up a great margarita; their “La Mama”-size margs have been getting Hell’s Kitchen gays drunk since before Hell’s Kitchen was gay.
 Keep this place in mind for pre-theater drinks—and the Tex-Mex food is good too.
 You can also linger as long as you want; the friendly staff doesn’t try to shoo you out to turn over their tables.

 Planning on strolling around Central Park?
 If you need a taco to tide you over—or a burrito to fill you up—stop by for the best quick Tex-Mex in the neighborhood.
 Try the barbecue chicken tacos, and enjoy free chips and salsa with every order.

 Danji, which serves bulgogi sliders and other modern takes on traditional Korean specialties, is located across from Industry (check out the bars above).
 Reservations are recommended; the restaurant is small, and it was the first Korean restaurant in the States to receive a Michelin star.

 824 Ninth Ave., 646-763-6585

-El Centro achieves a crowd-pleasing trifecta of good service, good food and drinks, and a central location with some outdoor seating.
-Sit on the corner of Ninth Avenue and 54th Street and watch the boys strut by (if you can manage to get a table!) while enjoying all your favorite Mexican dishes.
-This cozy spot has been in business since 2006.
-They’ve hit on a formula that works.
+El Centro has good service, great food and outdoor seating, a combination that’s kept it popular since its opening in 2006.
+Sit on the corner of Ninth Avenue and 54th Street (if you can manage to get a table) to watch the boys strut by while enjoying your favorite Mexican dishes.

 717 Ninth Ave., 212-581-5999

-This Hell’s Kitchen standy offers reliable Thai dishes—pad Thai, green curry, seafood mango salad and a number of gluten-free options—at affordable prices in a cozy yet clublike atmosphere with a cool blue-lit interior.
+This Hell’s Kitchen standby offers reliable Thai dishes—pad Thai, green curry, papaya salad and a number of gluten-free options—at affordable prices in a cozy, clublike atmosphere with a cool blue-lit interior.
 You’ll enjoy the fun pop soundtrack and buzzy bar scene.